gviloria/gviloria.github.io/projects/project-5.md

   - Drawings
 summary: A collection of my pieces of art.
 ---

-My art gallery can be found through [this link](http://xiloria.deviantart.com/)

 <img src="../images/my_art2.jpg" style="max-width:90%;">

 I've always had an interest for Art since I was a child.
 My dad was the one who inspired me to get into art because he'd always show me